skcho/debug-mode/TUTORIAL.md

 Sometimes we may want to print a multi-lined very long data, however it is not a good idea to use `DM.short` for that, because it requires to compose a long string value, which is inefficient in many cases.
-Instead, use `DM.long` for that, the argument of which is a function that prints the long data by itselt.
+Use `DM.long` instead, the argument of which is a function that prints the long data by itselt.

 ```ocaml
 let print_long_msg () =